 - Diploma of Professional Counselling- Australian Institute of Professional Counsellors.
 2009-2010

 - Diploma of Transpersonal Arts Therapy-IKON Institute.
 2003-2005

 - Bachelor of Fine Arts (Painting)- University of Maryland, USA.
 1998-2000

 Other relevant experience:

-- 2020_ Level 1 & 2 Clinical Foundations in Gottman Method Couples Therapy
+- Level 1 & 2 Clinical Foundations in Gottman Method Couples Therapy.
+2020

-- 2019_Two day clinical training in IMAGO Relationship Therapy_Imago Institute for Relationships.
+- Two day clinical training in IMAGO Relationship Therapy_Imago Institute for Relationships.
+2019

 “Rachel is a highly intuitive practitioner with a genuinely empathic nature.
-In our time, together, I found her to be a deep listener with an adaptable, creative therapeutic style.
+In our time together, I found her to be a deep listener with an adaptable, creative therapeutic style.
 Rachel employs a diverse range of techniques during therapeutic sessions, which are both nourishing and healing, and have proven to be a crucial element in my own personal development.
-Many of the art therapy techniques that I learned with Rachel I have continued to use since, which is due mainly to her non-judgmental, supportive attitude in using art as a means to explore experience.
+Many of the Art Therapy techniques that I learned with Rachel I have continued to use since, which is due mainly to her non-judgmental, supportive attitude in using arts as a means to explore experience.
 I would recommend Rachel to any individual looking for an accomplished healer not only of symptoms, but of people.”

 “My journey with Art Therapy with Rachel has been amazing.
 My stance is much more positive and I have awakened and feel stronger within myself.
 The process of Art Therapy has shifted things within me and I am more emotionally stable.
 I will defiantly continue with Art Therapy when I return home to Russia, the doors have opened.”